mustafahafidi/QC-to-LH/README.md

 Will show `LH`'s result on the binders `property` and `property_proof` as a warning.
 Why?
 This is useful for IDE integration, because those warnings will automatically show in your IDE without you having to integrate liquidhaskell.

-If you don't like/want the warnings, and you have an extension that reads `.liquid` files to show you the errors ([like this one for vscode](https://marketplace.visualstudio.com/items?itemName=MustafaHafidi.liquidhaskell-diagnostics)), you can use the option `runLiquid` instead, which will run silently liquid on the proof.
+Or if you have an extension that reads `.liquid` dirs to show you the errors ([like this one for vscode](https://marketplace.visualstudio.com/items?itemName=MustafaHafidi.liquidhaskell-diagnostics)), you can use the option `runLiquid` instead, which will run silently LH on the proof.

 #### Debugging